ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/airquality-income/_index.md

 ## Our Hypothesis

 We compared the AQI with the annual income of people in counties across the US in 2023.
-We thought that there would be an inverse relationship between income and  air quality, since people with more economic resources have more options to live in areas with less pollution than individuals who have less finanical assets.
+We thought that there would be a moderate inverse relationship between income and  air quality, since people with more economic resources have more options to live in areas with less pollution than individuals who have less finanical assets.

 ## Data Acquisition